International-Soil-Radiocarbon-Database/ISRaD/_pages/database.md

 ## Accessing ISRaD Data
 There are various options for accessing ISRaD data:
 *   The compiled database or individual ISRaD datasets can be easily loaded into R following [this tutorial](/user_manual_Aug15_2019.html).
 For more information see the [R package](https://international-soil-radiocarbon-database.github.io/ISRaD/rpackage/) page of this website.
 *   ISRaD is also available in .xlsx workbook and .csv formats.
 Download a zip file [here](https://github.com/International-Soil-Radiocarbon-Database/ISRaD/raw/master/ISRaD_data_files/database/ISRaD_database_files.zip).
-For a description of which files are bundled in the zip file see the **Data Files** section below.
+The contents of the zip file are described in detail in the **Data Files** section below.

 ## Raw versus Expanded data
 There are two different versions of the compiled database: